1886 Virginia Brights Black Stocking Nine Cabinet Card Sets (H807-1) and Checklist

 While these were cataloged by Jefferson Burdick as H807-1, I have included this issue into the N-Card section as a 19th Century Tobacco card.
 At the time of his book, Burdick did not classify N-Cards as 19th Century Tobacco cards as we do today.
 But by our standards today, that is where they belong.

-They are sepia-toned and instead of featuring players in actual games, the women are depicted in a series of baseball poses to make it appear as if they are playing.
+Instead of featuring players in actual games, the women are depicted in a series of baseball poses to make it appear as if they are playing.

 The cards are larger cabinet type issue measuring approximately 13 inches tall.
 The set gets its name from the small text printed beneath the pictures that reads, “Black Stocking Nine.”
 It is so named because the women in the pictures are all wearing black stockings.